Nathan Cheung is visiting assistant professor of music in chamber and collaborative music at the Indiana University Jacobs School of Music.

 As a composer, Cheung has had his miniatures featured in the United States Open Music Competition and his string quartet premiered by the St. Lawrence String Quartet.
 His output consists also of works for non-Western instruments, such as the Chinese liuqin and Korean samulnori percussion.
 In this vein, his improvisations also draw from an eclectic array of styles.
 He received Eastman’s Advanced Diploma in the Art of Improvisation.

-Cheung is a member of Happy Dog Duo with his longtime piano partner and friend Eric Tran.
-Together, they won the 2017 Ellis Duo Piano Competition, hosted by the National Federation of Music Clubs.
-They won the inaugural Music Teacher’s National Association Stecher and Horowitz Two-Piano Competition and the Ohio International Piano Duet and Duo Competition.
+He is also a member of Happy Dog Duo with his longtime piano partner and friend, Eric Tran.
+Together, they won the 2017 Ellis Duo Piano Competition, 2018 inaugural Music Teachers National Association Stecher-Horowitz Two Piano Competition, and Ohio International Piano Duet and Duo Competition.
 They are known for their innovative programming, fully memorized performances, and unabashed humor, bringing a fresh perspective to the four-hands repertoire.

 Cheung earned a B.A. in Music with honors and concentrations in Piano Performance and Composition from Stanford University.
 He holds a D.M.A. and an M.M. in Piano Performance and Literature, and a second M.M. in Accompanying and Chamber Music from the Eastman School of Music.
 Throughout his studies, his primary teachers were Natalya Antonova, Jean Barr, Nelita True, and Thomas Schultz.